-FAQ: “Is there such a thing as a simple Guitar to MID connector?
+FAQ: “Is there such a thing as simple and cheap Guitar to MIDI connection?
 What I have been trying since ages is for some MIDI interface that will connect electric string instruments to notation software & soft synths.
 I’d prefer some “plug’n play” solution (I came across several on the web, in the past months – from Boss, Yamaha and Tascam, amongst others), over complicated and, generally, wildly expensive stuff like MIDI pickups & sound modules.
 I don’t have thousands of £££ to spend; what I’m after is an affordable device that does what it says on the tin..”

 You Tube is packed with videos of guitarists having fun with MIDI so have a look there.
-There is a nice example here courtesy of halipino.
+Here is a nice example courtesy of halipino.

 There is also a very inexpensive software-only solution, called Jam Origin MIDI Guitar Software which is demonstrated in this video.
 Unfortunately the guy did NOT close his browser while playing (schoolboy error) hence there are a few clicks, but this could be avoided with more attention to set up.

-I’ve just focused my attention on the sub £100 in this article, spending more on a Roland or Line 6 device would enable you to play multiple notes at once.
+I’ve just focused my attention on the sub £100 in this article, spending more on a Line 6 Stompbox Modeler would enable you to play multiple notes at once.
 We’ll have a look at that another time.